-You can submit your work up to 11 p.m. on Wednesday if you're in the Monday afternoon lab; up to 6 p.m. on Thursday if you're in the Monday night lab; and up to 11 p.m. on Thursday if you're in the Tuesday lab.
+You can submit your work up to 11 p.m. on Wednesday if you're in the Monday night lab; up to 6 p.m. on Thursday if you're in the Tuesday morning lab; and up to 11 p.m. on Thursday if you're in the Tuesday afternoon lab.
 If you submit and later discover that your submission was flawed, you can submit again.
-We will grade the latest submission made before the 11 p.m. deadline.
+We will grade the latest submission made before your lab deadline.
 The Mac will not let you submit again unless you change the name of your folder slightly.
 It does this to prevent another student from accidentally overwriting one of your submissions.
-Just add something to the folder name (like "v2") and the resubmission will work fine.
+Just add something to the folder name (like the word "revised") and the re-submission will work fine.